 Is Out-of-Band Management a software or hardware solution?

 Software management tools can be used for performance monitoring, and some remote troubleshooting but, they only work when the network is up.
 During system or network outages, a Console Server is a single hardware solution that provides secure OOBM to monitor IT assets and devices from multiple vendors.
-The Console Server gives administrators access to multiple USB or RS232 console ports from anywhere, anytime, and any platform, as if they were locally connected through a direct serial console port connection.
+The Console Server gives administrators access to multiple USB, RS232, or Ethernet console management ports from anywhere, anytime, and any platform, as if they were locally connected through a direct connection.
 They can be used to reconfigure, reboot, and reimage remotely across the internet or WANs.
 Disruption and downtime are minimized by providing better visibility of the physical environment and the physical status of equipment.
 This ensures business continuity through improved uptime and efficiencies.

 What alternate access methods do Console Servers provide?

 A Console Server will generally provide one, or more, of the following access methods.

 - Redundant copper and fiber Ethernet network access.
 Any dual combination of 10/100/1000Base-T Copper Ports and 100/1000Base-X SFP Fiber Ports can be used to meet unique network access requirements.
 This design provides users with a flexible, cost-effective solution to transmit data from mission-critical equipment over Copper or Fiber-based Ethernet networks.

 - Built-in high-speed LTE with HSPA+, UMTS, EDGE, and GPRS/GSM fallback networks to protect against wired LAN failure.
 It can also be used to transmit serial data or establish a direct serial to serial peer connection, over cellular networks.
 This is ideal when devices are located where hardwired Ethernet connections are not available but cellular networks, with their affordable data packages, are accessible.